NeuzaSousa/NeuzaSousa/README.md

 - 👋 Hi, I’m @NeuzaSousa
 - 👀 I’m interested in...
-Computers and the internet
+Computers and the Internet
 - 🌱 I’m currently studying...
 Computer Science and Engineering (Bachelor's Degree)
+- 💪 I'm working as...
+Fullstack Web Developer
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me... neuzarssousa@gmail.com